Karsten Wettberg: Biography

-Wettberg was born on 10 November 1941 in Friesack, near Berlin.
+Wettberg was born in Friesack, near Berlin on 10 November 1941.

-Wettberg joined the German postal service, who he worked for until his retirement in July 2002.
+He joined the German postal service, whom he worked for until his retirement in July 2002.
 He entered local politics in April that year, being elected to his local district council in Kelheim.
 He was an unsuccessful candidate in the 2008 Bavarian Landtag elections for the Social Democratic Party of Germany.

 Wettberg spent his playing career exclusively with Bavarian amateur clubs, eventually becoming player coach of SV Saal.
 He entered the top league of Bavarian football for the first time in 1980, when he took over as manager of MTV Ingolstadt, the club just having been relegated from the 2.
 Bundesliga Süd.
 With MTV, he won the Bayernliga in its first season there but in that season, 1980–81, no promotion from the third to the second tier was available as the 2.
 Bundesliga was reduced from two to one division.
 He stayed with the club until 1983.

 He coached local rival ESV Ingolstadt after this, a club that had just dropped from the second to the fourth division in two seasons.
 He won the tier-four Landesliga Bayern-Süd with ESV in 1984 and earned promotion to the Bayernliga.
 ESV, a club in decline, finished eighth in the league in 1985, but came only 16th in 1986, disappearing from the Bayernliga for good.

 Wettberg coached SpVgg Landshut in 1986–87, the club having won the Bayernliga title in 1985–86 but not having been prepared to take the risk of turning professional and declined the right to take part in the 2nd Bundesliga promotion round.

-He coached SpVgg Unterhaching after this, who he won two more Bayernliga titles with, in 1988 and 1989.
+He coached SpVgg Unterhaching after this, whom he won two more Bayernliga titles with, in 1988 and 1989.
 In his second attempt with the club, he also earned promotion to the 2.
 Bundesliga.
 He continued as coach of the club in the second division but departed in January 1990, the club suffering relegation at the end of the season.

-He became manager of 1860 Munich in February 1990, when the club was playing in the tier-three Bayernliga.
+Wettberg became manager of 1860 Munich in February 1990, when the club was playing in the tier-three Bayernliga.
 At this point, 1860 had attempted to return to professional football since their forced relegation in 1982.
 He finished second with the club in 1990 and won the Bayernliga the year after.
 Under his guidance, from February 1990 to the end of the Bayernliga season in June 1991, the club did not lose a game, remaining unbeaten for 54 games.
 For his achievement with the Munich club, the then-major of Munich, Georg Kronawitter, crowned Wettberg the König von Giesing, the King of Giesing.
 In the 2.
 Bundesliga, Wettberg was not as successful with the club, being sacked after a loss to VfB Leipzig.
-1860 had been battling against relegation all season long and was relegated after Wettbergs departure.
+1860 had been battling against relegation all season long and was relegated after Wettberg's departure.